 Law RV(R&L)R Part IV

-Vehicle Excise Duty MUST be paid on all motor vehicles used or kept on public roads.
+Vehicle tax must be paid on all motor vehicles used or kept on public roads.

 Law VERA sects 29 & 33